jkudlerflam/jkudlerflam.github.io/_pages/talks.md

 nav_order: 3
 ---

 Available recorded talks of mine.
-Slides of these talks and others (see CV) available upon request.
+Slides of these talks and others (see cv) available upon request.

 ## Explorations of Dissipative Quantum Chaos from Non-Hermitian Random Matrix Theory